eecavanna/mongo-diff/README.md

  databases (even across servers).

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
+│ --include-id    --no-include-id      Includes the `_id` field when comparing │ │                                      documents.                              │
+│                                      [default: no-include-id]                │
 │ --help                               Show this message and exit.             │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Collection A ───────────────────────────────────────────────────────────────╮
 │ *  --mongo-uri-a                    TEXT  Connection string for accessing    │